Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Introduction

-Empirical results across homogeneous and heterogeneous MAD settings have demonstrated that the effectiveness of a debate process is often influenced by two factors: high epistemic uncertainty in the initial state and effective control of aleatoric uncertainty during the debate.
-The former represents the potential for cognitive conflict and knowledge exchange gain, while the latter reflects the cost of debate in utilizing external knowledge and reasoning stability.
-This implies that superficial interventions on frozen black-box models are insufficient to fundamentally regulate these internal uncertainty dynamics.
-To address this challenge, we present a multi-agent reinforcement learning (MARL) method to explicitly optimize external knowledge utilization from heterogeneous models and reduce the internal reasoning uncertainty.
-Our main contributions are summarized as follows: \begin{itemize} \item We propose a Bayesian uncertainty analysis framework for MAD, which rigorously decomposes total predictive uncertainty into epistemic uncertainty and aleatoric uncertainty, providing a theoretical perspective for understanding the debate dynamics.
+In particular, we remove the final aggregation stage of MAD, including majority voting \cite{du2023improving} and weighted voting \cite{chen2024reconcile}, to focus purely on the belief evolution of individual agents.
+This design allows us to separate improvements from answer aggregation from changes in individual agents' post-debate beliefs.
+It further enables us to move beyond simple accuracy metrics and systematically characterize the dynamics of information flow, particularly within heterogeneous agent setups, by analyzing answer-level frequency distributions and entropy throughout the debate trajectory.
+Our empirical results across homogeneous and heterogeneous MAD suggest that the effectiveness of a debate process is often influenced by two factors: sufficient initial inter-agent disagreement to create information-exchange potential and effective control of aleatoric uncertainty during the debate process.
+The former represents the potential for cognitive conflict and epistemic gain, while the latter reflects the instability introduced when agents incorporate external responses into their own reasoning.
+These observations suggest that inference-time prompting alone may be insufficient to reliably regulate the uncertainty dynamics of debate.
+To address this challenge, we present a multi-agent reinforcement learning (MARL) method that uses uncertainty-guided reward signals to improve external information utilization and reduce reasoning instability.

-\item Through extensive evaluation of homogeneous and heterogeneous MAD, we reveal that the efficacy of current inference-time MAD is constrained by the uncertainty trade-off between epistemic gain and uncontrolled aleatoric costs.

-\item We develope an uncertainty-guided MARL algorithm to train models using reward signals to learn efficient debate and information utilization.
-Experimental results demonstrate that our method not only significantly improves post-debate accuracy but also outperforms the single-agent RL baseline model in independent reasoning.
-This suggests that the model has learned to robustly handle uncertainty in reasoning and improve the fundamental reasoning ability even without the aggregation gain of majority voting. \end{itemize}